spiral/docs/components/modules.md

 > Disclaimer: i have to admit that "modules" is not the best name, "extension" or "packages" will be much better, hovewer a lot of legacy code already uses this name.
 Let's stick to name "modules" with allowance to use "extensions" periodically.

 ## General Princible
-Spiral modules are manager and bootloaded in runtime using ModuleManager component which is available using short binding "modules".
+Spiral modules are managed and bootloaded in runtime using ModuleManager component which is available using short binding "modules".
 Such component mounted in Core autoloaded list and executed before your application `bootstrap()` method.
-Every registered module automatically added into configuration file modules which, in usual scenario, looks like:
+Every registered module automatically added into configuration file "modules" which, in usual scenario, looks like:

 ```php
 return [